damonallison/react-test/README.md

 * `Controlled components` : a component controlled by its parent.
     * It is given state by its parent.
     * Sends state back to its parent.
-* Immutability improves react performance by simplifying update detection.
+* Immutability / functional components improves react performance by simplifying update detection.

 # Comparison to Angular